bjg-gh/style_transfer_visualizer/README.md

 - Neural style transfer using VGG19
 - Configurable via CLI or TOML
 - Timelapse video generation with adjustable FPS and quality
-- Optional video intro that fades in a content/style comparison frame
+- Intro and outro comparison segments for videos with configurable timing
 - Optional normalization and initialization methods
 - Save intermediate steps or final image only
 - Deterministic execution with `--seed`